 I have contributed a variety of house-related and personal essays to design magazines such as Victoria, Old-House Interiors, and Early Homes, among others, and have contributed to many regional and local publications.
 My first book The Pantry—Its History and Modern Uses was published in May 2007 by Gibbs Smith, Publisher and combined my life-long interest in pantries as well as the domestic and design history of kitchen spaces.
 You can read more about pantries and earlier domestic musings (2005-2010) at my blog In the Pantry.

 For over a decade I lived with my husband Temple Pond and our three children in his ancestral 1813 Federal home in a classic New England village.
 Here we built two traditional-style butler's pantries and collected too many things.
-Since 2008 we have lived on a Kentucky ridge farm where we raise pastured cattle, chickens, cats and a bull named Edgar–and two hard-working teenage boys (well, almost 18 and 21 now).
+Since 2008 we have lived on a Kentucky ridge farm where we raise pastured cattle, chickens, cats, a bull mastiff named Roscoe, a bull named Edgar–and two hard-working teenage boys (well, almost 18 and 21 now).
 You can read more about our farm on my blog Farmwife At Midlife.

 If you are interested in local produce, products and related information from south central Kentucky's Old Order Mennonite and Amish communities and other farmers in Casey County, check out my blog at GROW Casey County.
 [NOTE: Inactive but still some information available.]

 I continue to work as a professional freelance writer, have some new book plans in the works, and regularly contribute farm and country-related articles to the online magazine, Rethink:Rural.